omgtehlion/jscollect/README.md

-    proxy_pass http://localhost:PORT       # change PORT to what you’ve specified in --port proxy_set_header X-DocumentRoot $root; # $root should be set to your document root gzip off                               # we don’t need gzip in development anyways }
+    proxy_pass http://localhost:PORT       # change PORT to what you’ve specified in --port proxy_set_header X-DocumentRoot $root; # $root should be set to your document root gzip off                               # we don’t need gzip in development anyways proxy_buffering off                    # this helps with large compiled files }

 Exit status is 0 if OK, 1 if there were problems.